-Anticonvulsant medicines, such as carbamazepine (Tegretol) or valproic acid (Depakene), may be used to control agitation, violent behavior, and mood swings caused by dementia.
-But the U.S. Food and Drug Administration (FDA) has not approved their use for this specific problem.
+Anticonvulsant medicine, such as valproic acid, may be used to control agitation, violent behavior, and mood swings caused by dementia.
+But the U.S. Food and Drug Administration (FDA) has not approved this medicine for this specific problem.

-Other medicines that may be used to treat agitation include trazodone or a selective serotonin reuptake inhibitor (SSRI) such as fluoxetine (Prozac), sertraline (Zoloft), citalopram (Celexa), or escitalopram (Lexapro).
+Other medicines that may be used to treat agitation include antidepressants.
+Trazodone and serotonin reuptake inhibitors (SSRIs) such as citalopram, fluoxetine, and sertraline are examples.
 But research on the effectiveness of these medicines in Alzheimer's disease and other dementias is limited.

 See Drug Reference for more information about all of these medicines.
 (Drug Reference is not available in all systems.)